NikiDevelop/NikiDevelop/README.md

 ### Who am I? ☝️
 My name is Nikifor, but you can call me Niki 👋.
 I'm from Madrid with Bulgarian nationality, and I've been living in Spain since I was 6 years old.
 I studied a Higher Degree in Administration and Finance, but after a while, I realized it wasn't what I wanted to dedicate my entire life to.
 That's when I discovered this fascinating field of programming..

-I decided to make a big turn in my life and started by enrolling in an academy, ["Impulso06: Programación de Sistemas Informáticos"](https://impulso06.com/).
+I decided to make a big turn in my life and started by enrolling in an academy, ["Impulso06: Computer Systems Programming"](https://impulso06.com/).
 They taught me well, and I learned quite a few things.
 The technologies I mastered 💻: **Java, Spring Boot, HTML, CSS, JavaScript, Servlet, Apache Tomcat, SQL, and MySql**.
 I also gained insights into concepts like **MVC, Networks, SOLID, and Web Client-Server**, among others.

-After finishing, I had the opportunity to join the ["Hackea tu futuro"](https://thevalley.es/) program, offered by a reputable institution like The Valley in collaboration with Barrabes.biz and Red.es.
-I learned about Big Data, the different roles involved, techniques, technologies, and how to use them.
+After finishing, I had the opportunity to join the ["Hackea tu futuro"](https://thevalley.es/) program, offered by a reputable institution like "The Valley" in collaboration with Barrabes.biz and Red.es.
+I learned about "Big Data", the different roles involved, techniques, technologies, and how to use them.
 They taught us 📋: **Python, SQL, NoSQL, Cloud, ETL, Power BI, Google Analytics, DataSet, Machine Learning, Data Analysis, Google Colab, Tableau**. <br> Quite pleased with what I learned.